ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   The
     [AAI Claim Source](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-claim-source)
+    organization of an assertion.

-    organization of assertions that can store assertions in a [Passport Assertion Repository](#passport-assertion-repository).
+-   The Passport Assertion Source can store assertions in a [Passport Assertion Repository](#passport-assertion-repository).

 -   Passport Visas encode this organization's identifier in the